timf34/Football-Detection-Keras/README.md

 # Football-Detection-Keras
 Football Detection CNN built in Keras

 Created a computer vision model to track footballs during football games in real time.
-This is still a work in progress.
 Current network was built in Keras and inspired by DeepBall (Komorowski 2019).

 Still TODO: